KLS-Gogte-Institute-of-Technology-bgm/sd-lab-project-group_2_sd_lab_5th_sem/SRS Document.md

 3. Design constraints:
 	 1. The system should be developed as an offline application using Python programming language.
-	 2. The application should use MySQL database.
+	 2. The application should use sqlite3 database.